Academy

 Self defense

-Studying self-defense, especially a form that includes grappling or ground wrestling, prior to the academy is not required but is encouraged if it would make you feel more at ease mentally.
+Studying self-defense, especially a form that includes grappling or ground wrestling, prior to the academy is not required but is encouraged to help you feel more at ease mentally.
 Our Training Academy instructors realize that not everyone has engaged in a physical fight and will teach hours upon hours of defensive tactics to make sure you are capable of properly protecting yourself before graduating the police academy.
 While fighting isn’t necessarily something that happens often in policing, it is important that you are capable of protecting yourself and others.

 Minimizing and coping with stress